jerball/javascript_concepts/README.md

 There isn't anything new, or revolutionary here.
 It's more an excercise in refining my take on JS pedagogy.

+### A note on console.log

+I'm going to use it in my examples.
+Deal with it.

 Contents
 - [Asynchronous callbacks](asynchronous_js.md)
 - [References & pointers](references_pointers.md)